 33 And the Egyptians were urgent upon the people so that they might send them out of the land in haste, for they said, "We are all dead men."
 34 And the people took their dough before it was leavened, their kneading bowls being bound up in their clothes upon their shoulders.

 35 And the children of Israel did according to the word of Moses.
-And they borrowed from the Egyptians jewels of silver, jewels of gold, and clothing.
-36 And the LORD gave the people favor in the sight of the Egyptians so that they lent to them such things as they requested.
+And they asked the Egyptians for jewels of silver, jewels of gold, and clothing.
+36 And the LORD gave the people favor in the sight of the Egyptians so that they let them have such things as they requested.
 And they spoiled the Egyptians.

 37 And the children of Israel journeyed from Rameses to Succoth, about six hundred thousand on foot who were men, besides children.
 38 And a mixed multitude went up also with them, and also flocks and herds, even very many cattle.
-39 And they baked unleavened cakes of the dough which they brought from Egypt, for it was not leavened because they were driven from Egypt and could not tarry, neither had they prepared for themselves any victuals.
+39 And they baked unleavened cakes of the dough which they brought from Egypt, for it was not leavened because they were driven from Egypt and could not tarry, neither had they prepared for themselves any food.

 40 Now the sojourning of the children of Israel who dwelt in Egypt was four hundred and thirty years.
 41 And it came to pass, at the end of the four hundred and thirty years, even the same day it came to pass, that all the hosts of the LORD departed from the land of Egypt.

 42 It is a night to be much observed to the LORD for bringing them out from the land of Egypt.
 This is that night of the LORD to be observed by all the children of Israel in their generations.